RomainPastureau/Krajjat/README.md

 ## What's new?

+### Version 1.10 (15/11/2022)
+* Trim a motion sequence according to delay and audio duration, or to starting and ending timestamps.
+* Resample a motion sequence according to a frequency.
+* Add a name to the sequences.
+* Verbose has now three levels: 2 is for showing all the info, 1 is for showing some info, 0 is for being completely opaque.
+* Performance and code sweeping.

 ### Version 1.9 (02/11/2022)
 * Save and open sequences in new formats, including .json, .txt, .csv, and .xlsx.
 For the csv files, choose the separator.
 * Possibility to save the sequences under one file per pose or one meta-file for the whole sequence.